francisfjin/twitter-NLP/README.md

 ## Twitter Sentiment Analysis with Neural Networks: K-pop Industry

-This project utilizes machine learning and Natural Language Processing to conduct Sentiment Analysis for Asian media & entertainment, specifically the K-Pop industry which has become one of the [most popular musical genres in the world.](https://www.rollingstone.com/music/music-features/bts-kpop-albums-bands-global-takeover-707139/)
+This project utilizes machine learning and Natural Language Processing to conduct Sentiment Analysis for media & entertainment in Asia, specifically the K-Pop industry which has become one of the [most popular musical genres in the world.](https://www.rollingstone.com/music/music-features/bts-kpop-albums-bands-global-takeover-707139/)

 Models:
 - Keras Neural Network